faizanahemad/science-reader/new_features.md

+# Towards monetization
+- Count tokens and cost per user.
+- Fine grained user based message limit and free tier limits and proper way of informing users about it.
+- A way to make payments to you.
+- Faster search results.
+- Prioritize reaching out to more users.
+- Different limit for search enabled messages and search disabled messages.
+- Re-enable caching for link reading and search results.
+- Show what was extracted from the link in the search results.
+- /nohistory or /no_history command in UI to ensure history is set to zero.
+- More power commands
+- Look for more site opening rejection strings from perplexity and filter them out.
+- Code execution environment for LLM based code generation.
+- Image input and image generation
+  - Image input -> Multiple models based captioning and infer.
+  - Chain of mark prompting for image input.
+  - Special handling of different image types like diagrams, plots, OCR, photos, etc.
+- Separate Google login and admin and user management layer which just reverse proxy to the main server.
+- FinChat
+  - Finance Preamble and prompt.
+  - Web search enabled by default.
+  - Finance site settings for web search.
+  - Add general day, month, quarter, year financial info using RAG and history compression extraction from precurated database.
+  - Better Document parsing for financial documents.
+  - No option of Depth, or history length, or links to visit or search phrases or preambles or Field or permanent instruction.
+- Upgrade zenrows to a higher tier.
+- Add another web search provider and web link reading provider.
+- Upgrade convertapi to a higher tier for pdf.

 # Bugs
 - Auto expand of input textbox not happening.
 [Done]
 - Run continous rendering only within answer tag once open answer tag is received.
 [Done]